-- 1. Process p labels its initial value with the round number 0, and then broadcasts this labeled value to all processes, including itself. - Process p waits to receive exactly n-t round 0 values, and collects these values into a multiset V_n. - 3.
-Process p chooses an arbitrary element of $\rho(\text{reduce}^2(V_p))$ (for definiteness, say mean(reduce2(V_p))) as its initial value for use in round 1.
+- 1. Process p labels its initial value with the round number 0, and then broadcasts this labeled value to all processes, including itself. - 2.
+Process p waits to receive exactly n t round 0 values, and collects these values into a multiset V_p . - 3.
+Process p chooses an arbitrary element of $\rho(\text{reduce}^{2t}(V_p))$ (say mean(reduce $^{2t}(V_p)$)) as its initial value for use in round 1.
 Let x_p be this chosen value.

 As in the synchronous case, different processes will calculate different round numbers at which they would like to halt.
-The same modification, of sending a value out with a special "halting" tag, works here as well.
-We obtain a lemma analogous to Lemma 8:
+The same modification, of sending a value out with a special halting tag, works here as well.
+We obtain a lemma analogous to Lemma 7:

-Lemma 11: Assume that $n \ge 5t + 1$.
+Lemma 9 Assume that $n \ge 5t+1$.
 Let T be a set of processes, with $|T| \ge n-t$.
 Let h be a positive integer.
-Let U and U' be the multisets of values of processes in T, immediately before and after round h, respectively, in a particular T-computation of A.

-Then $\rho(U') \subseteq \rho(U)$.
+Let U and U' be the multisets of values of processes in T, immediately before and after round h, respectively, in a particular T-computation of A. Then $\rho(U') \subseteq \rho(U)$.

-The remainder of the proof of Theorem 9 is analogous to that of Theorem 6.
+Algorithm A is summarized in Figure 2.
+The remainder of the proof of Theorem 2 is analogous to that of Theorem 1.

-5. Lower Bound Results
+5 Lower Bound Results

 In this section, we assume that algorithms are of a standard form in which at each round, an old approximation is exchanged with other processes, and a new approximation is computed from the multiset of values received, by the application of an approximation function f.
 We assume that f is cautious, as defined below.
 (Our algorithms all fit this pattern.)
-The results show that, under these assumptions, the function f_S gives the best possible convergence factor for a synchronous algorithm for $n \ge 3t+1$, and the function f_A gives the best possible convergence factor for an asynchronous algorithm for $n \ge 5t+1$.
+The results show that, under these assumptions, the function $f{t,t}$ gives the best possible single-round convergence factor for a synchronous algorithm for $n \ge 3t+1$, and the function $f{2t,t}$ gives the best possible single-round convergence factor for an asynchronous algorithm for $n \ge 5t + 1$.